Track the Occurrence of Glossary Term in Project

 Analyze term

-11. In the pop-up Analysis window, Create new diagram will be selected and new diagram name will be filled by default.
+11. In the pop-up Analysis window, Create new diagram will be selected and a new diagram name will be filled by default.
 Click OK to proceed.

 Analysis window